 The people of Tiwanaku built a magnificent city spanning approximately 2.3 square kilometres with monuments, temples, homes and public buildings.
 Constructed using the adobe method, this feat was all the more impressive when one considers that Tiwanaku is located approximately 3.5 kilometres above sea level, requiring many of their materials to be transported over long distances.

-Tiwanaku was still flourishing in 900 AD, however by the time it was discovered by the Incas in the mid-fifteenth century, it was entirely abandoned, probably having declined in the twelfth century.
-Yet, the legacy of the Tiwanaku Empire remains today, albeit in ruins.
+Tiwanaku was still flourishing in 900 AD, however by the time it was discovered by the Incas in the mid-fifteenth century, it was entirely abandoned, probably having declined in the twelfth century because of a major drought.
+16th century Spanish conquistadors wrote about the city, but it had long been abandoned by this point.
+Regardless, the legacy of the Tiwanaku Empire remains today, albeit in ruins.